STAY UP TO DATE

 2016 - present.

-Given the national scope of this project, ethics has been requested and obtained from multiple Aboriginal Ethics committees from South Australia (Aboriginal Health Research and Ethics Committee: 04-17-722), Western Australia (Western Australian Aboriginal Health Ethics Committee: 789), and Northern Territory (Menzies School of Health Research Aboriginal Ethics Sub Committee: HREC-2017-2818, and Central Australian HREC: CA-17-2823).
-Reciprocal ethics approval from Curtin University’s Ethics Committee is pending.
+The national scope of this project necessitated ethics approval from multiple Aboriginal Ethics committees from South Australia (Aboriginal Health Research and Ethics Committee: 0417722), Western Australia (Western Australian Aboriginal Health Ethics Committee: 789), and the Northern Territory (Menzies School of Health Research Aboriginal Ethics Sub Committee: HREC-2017-2818, and Central Australian HREC: CA-17-2823).
+Curtin University’s Human Research Ethics Committee granted reciprocal ethics approval (HRE-2017-0605).

 Dr Roanna Lobo (Curtin University), Dr Belinda D’Costa (Curtin University).

-Coordinated by the South Australian Health and Medical Research Institute (SAHMRI) in partnership with peak bodies and local Aboriginal Community Controlled Health Services, the Commonwealth STI Project seeks to increase the uptake of testing and treatment for STIs and BBVs among young Aboriginal and Torres Strait Islander people living in remote and very remote areas of Australia.
-The project, branded the Young, deadly, STI & BBV free project, will be implemented across 25 communities in South Australia, Western Australia, Northern Territory, and Queensland.
+Coordinated by the South Australian Health and Medical Research Institute (SAHMRI) in partnership with peak bodies and local Aboriginal Community Controlled Health Services, the Commonwealth STI Project seeks to increase the uptake of testing and treatment for STIs and BBVs among young Aboriginal and Torres Strait Islander people, aged 16 – 29 years, living in remote and very remote areas of Australia.
+The project, branded the Young, Deadly, STI & BBV Free project, is being implemented across 25 communities in South Australia, Western Australia, the Northern Territory, and Queensland.

 The core components of the project include:

-- Developing and implementing health promotion resources about STIs and BBVs for young people, people of influence in the communities, and clinicians (accessible via specially designed website).
+- Developing and implementing health promotion resources about STIs and BBVs for young people, people of influence in the communities, and clinicians (accessible via the Young, Deadly, Free website).

-- Developing and implementing a peer education model for both young people and clinicians.
+- Developing and implementing a peer education model for young people.

 - Establishing STI monitoring systems for STI and BBV testing.